Dishwashing liquid: Composition

 Dishwashing liquid may contain bleach, enzymes, and rinsing aids.
 The main ingredient is water and the main active ingredients are detergents.
-Dishwashing liquid uses detergent instead of soap because the soaps are likely to react with minerals in the water to form soap scum.
+Dishwashing liquid uses detergent instead of soap because soaps are likely to react with minerals in the water to form soap scum.
 Dishwashing liquids also use thickening and stabilizing agents.
 Other ingredients may include hydrotropes, salts, preservatives, fragrances, antibacterial ingredients, and dyes.
 Preservatives prevent the proliferation of microorganisms within the liquid.
 Antibacterial ingredients make it difficult for bacteria to survive on surfaces.

-Some alternatives for dishwashing detergents may be homemade, using ingredients such as borax, essential oil, eucalyptus oil, leftover cooking oil, and bar soap, among others.
+Alternatives to dishwashing detergents may be homemade, using ingredients such as borax, essential oil, eucalyptus oil, leftover cooking oil, and bar soap.